Xiaojun-Michael/Tell-Stories-with-Data/Assignment_3&4.md

 It refelcts the mismatch between the current US policy and the actual currency valuation.
 - Is there anything you find surprising or confusing?

-1. What is US treasury.
+1.What is US treasury.
 2. From the grpah, it seems the policy is not very reasonable because the three cateory's currency valuation does not show significant difference.
 - Who do you think is the intended audience for this?

 Policymakers who make relevant policy.
 Or researchers who research currency manipulation.